 Probably the most unsung tool in a carpenter or handymans arsenal is a level.
 Ensuring that something is plumb is an essential part of any job, large or small, which makes a level an indispensable part of their toolbox.
 In this article, we’ll take a look at a number of tips on choosing the best level.

 The most important part of your level is ensuring that it is as accurate as possible.
+There are various ways on how to check your level for accuracy.
 That being said, levels can be accurate within certain tolerances, which may change depending on use in standard or inverted measuring.
 You will want to find a level that has a very tight tolerance, which includes .5mm per meter in standard usage and .75mm per meter when inverted.
 It is only at these tight tolerances that you can be sure of the best accuracy.

 Of course, many builders use construction levels in several directions and positions throughout the workday, so it is important to select a level built for inverted measuring.
 This means that the vial can be on the bottom when the level is flush against the object, which gives you more flexibility when working.

 Also as a rule of thumb, you should be suspicious of levels that don’t list their tolerances or that swing too wildly when in standard and inverted positions.
 A level that is accurate in one direction but not the other will limit your ability to create accurate measurements and won’t be useful.